The Dorothea B. Hoover Historical Museum

 House of Lords Exhibit

-Enjoy a hand a poker, a beautiful woman, or a great alcoholic drink?
+Enjoy a hand of poker, a beautiful woman, or a great alcoholic drink?
 Check out the House of Lords exhibit to get a taste of how the “gentlemen” of early Joplin spent their free time in one of Joplin’s most notorious houses of ill repute.

 Lots of beautiful eyes and hair as well as stylish clothes adorn the exquisite dolls on display.
 Delicate porcelain and human hair provide a glimpse of the talent and love with which these dolls and clothes were created.
 Maud Taylor Johnson and her husband handmade the clothes, and furniture for “her imaginary children.”